 Your Chapter 7 bankruptcy trustee will likely check your bank accounts at least once during the process of overseeing your filing.
 They have a right to perform a full audit of your accounts or check them any time it is necessary.
 However, it is rare for them to keep close tabs on every account.

-In most cases, they generally look at your account balance on the filing date of your petition to ensure it matches the information submitted.
+In most cases, your bank account trustee will generally look at your account balance on the filing date of your petition to ensure it matches the information submitted.
 This is a normal part of administering a Chapter 7 case in North Carolina.

 The Trustee Will Likely Look at Your Account to Verify the Petition Is Correct